Improving Offline RL by Blending Heuristics: Introduction

-\algo can be easily implemented as a data relabeling procedure as summarized in Figure~\ref{fig:oneline}.
-Thus, it is readily applicable to many existing offline RL methods.
-Specifically, combining \algo with an offline RL algorithm amounts to running this algorithm on a relabeled version of the original dataset with modified rewards $\tilde{r}$ and discounts $\tilde{\gamma}$: \alis{ \smash{\tilde{r} = r + \gamma \lambda h, \quad\quad \tilde{\gamma} = \gamma(1-\lambda)}, } where $r$ is blended with a heuristic $h$, $\tilde{\gamma}$ is the reduced discount, and $\lambda\in[0,1]$ is a blending factor representing the degree of trust towards the heuristic.
-We set $h$ to be the Monte-Carlo returns of the trajectories in the dataset for offline RL.
-Such a heuristic is efficient and stable to compute, unlike bootstrapped $Q$-value estimates.
+Combining \algo with an offline RL method is very simple, as summarized in \Cref{fig:oneline}, and amounts to running this method on a version of the original dataset with modified rewards $\tilde{r}$ and discounts $\tilde{\gamma}$: $ \tilde{r} = r + \gamma \lambda h$ and $\tilde{\gamma} = \gamma(1-\lambda)$, where $r$ is blended with a heuristic $h$, $\tilde{\gamma}$ is the reduced discount, and $\lambda\in[0,1]$ is a blending factor representing the degree of trust towards the heuristic.
+We propose to set $h$ as the Monte-Carlo returns of the trajectories in the dataset for offline RL.
+Such heuristics are efficient and stable to compute, unlike bootstrapped $Q$-value estimates.
 The blending factor $\lambda$ in \algo can be trajectory-dependent.
 Intuitively, we want $\lambda$ to be large (relying more on the heuristic) at trajectories where the behavior policy that collected the dataset performs well, and small (relying more on bootstrapped $Q$-values) otherwise.
 We provide three practical designs for $\lambda$; they use only one hyperparameter, which, empirically, does not need active tuning.

 We analyze \algo's performance both theoretically and empirically.
-Theoretically, we provide a finite-sample performance bound for offline RL with \algo by framing it as solving a reshaped Markov decision process (MDP).
+Theoretically, we provide a finite-sample performance bound for a tabular offline RL with \algo by framing it as solving a reshaped Markov decision process (MDP).
 To our knowledge, this is the first theoretical result for RL with heuristics in the \emph{offline} setting.
 Our analysis shows that \algo performs a bias-regret trade-off.
 On the one hand, solving the reshaped MDP with a smaller discount factor requires less bootstrapping and is relatively ``easier'', so the regret is smaller.
 On the other hand, \algo induces bias due to reshaping the original MDP.
 Nonetheless, we demonstrate that the bias can be controlled by setting the $\lambda$ factor based on the above intuition, allowing \algo to improve the performance of the base offline RL method.